benh57/PrimeNowNotifier/README.md

 --- notify via speech 'say' command.

+--- notify to IFTTT Maker 'webhook' channel which can trigger any sort of automation you like.

 --- notify via pushbullet.com notifications  (pushbullet can go to SMS, desktop, etc...)

 ## Usage: